Rural Health Insurance Outreach and Enrollment

 Guidance on outreach and enrollment efforts is available from:

-to maximize the number of Americans who enroll in
+that works to maximize the number of Americans who enroll in health coverage.

-- The Office of Rural Health Policy's ACA Team
+- The Federal Office of Rural Health Policy's ACA Team

 There are more organizations related to Health Insurance Outreach and Enrollment in the organizations section.